chilipadiboy/protect-PM-Lee-frontend/Final Report.md

     1. Password
     1. Role

-#### Claims:
+#### Security Claims:
-Cross-Site Scripting will not be possible for our login page as user inputs will be **escaped**.
+**Cross-Site Scripting** will not be possible for our login page as user inputs will be **escaped**.
 In addition, we are **validating** user inputs by implementing regex checks to ensure NRIC conforms to the standard format (eg. S1234567A).
 Lastly, we will be sanitising our `Role` input to that of a dropdown menu as there is only a few roles possible to log in as.

 ### Security for Client & Server Communication